 Helen Lynam – Walk ‘to work’ for a month

-Helen Lynam the Director of Nutrition at the OHC was the first person to take part in an event for our ‘Sofa Heroes’ fundraising campaign that launched in June 2017.
+Helen the Director of Nutrition at the OHC was the first person to take part in an event for our ‘Sofa Heroes’ fundraising campaign that launched in June 2017.
 She challenged herself to get up early every morning for a month and walk ‘to work’, there is however a twist, Helen actually works from home most days, but that didn’t stop her and she raised over £800.
-Here is how the event went in Helen’s words, ‘Wow, what a month, I have been blessed with sunshine most mornings (I only got rained on once) and the most amazing generosity and support.
+Helen said, “Wow, what a month, I have been blessed with sunshine most mornings (I only got rained on once) and the most amazing generosity and support.
 I do think I will be up and out early a couple of days a week now – though I may just spend the time doing some gardening.
-Across those mornings, I walked for a total of 94km and did 105,870 steps, the shortest walk I did was actually the day I went into London, that was 28mins, most of the time I got carried away and walked over an hour quite a few times’.
+Across those mornings, I walked for a total of 94km and did 105,870 steps, the shortest walk I did was actually the day I went into London, that was 28mins, most of the time I got carried away and walked over an hour quite a few times”.

 Melanie Shah – Dry January